 Five tools for creating your own infographics

-Below I’ve compiled a list of five top infographic creators.
+If you don’t know how to create infographics yourself, below is a list of some great tools you can use.
 All of them are easy to use and best of all, they’re also free unless you want to upgrade your account.

 1. Canva Infographic Maker